ThangKM/iOS-TKImageShowing/README.md

 # TKImageShowing

-- Tap on Image to show fullscreen
+- Tap on an image to show it full screen

 ![](https://github.com/ThangKM/iOS-TKImageShowing/blob/master/Images/giphy%202.gif)